hashicorp/terraform-provider-azurerm/website/docs/r/analysis_services_server.html.markdown

 * `admin_users` - (Optional) List of email addresses of admin users.

 * `querypool_connection_mode` - (Optional) Controls how the read-write server is used in the query pool.
 If this values is set to `All` then read-write servers are also used for queries.
-Otherwise with `ReadOnly` theses servers do not participate in query operations.
+Otherwise with `ReadOnly` these servers do not participate in query operations.

 * `enable_power_bi_service` - (Optional) Indicates if the Power BI service is allowed to access or not.